 Hi Frugalistas!
 I first saw the Sagrada Familia, Antonio Gaudi’s fantasy basilica in Barcelona, Spain, as a much younger traveller in the early 1990s.
 In those days it was not possible to book Sagrada Familia – it was just a building site.
 By 2012 visiting Sagrada Familia was possible.
 I spent an amazing morning enjoying the basilica, having just rocked up to the Sagrada Familia ticket office and bought an entry ticket.
 The last time we visited Barcelona I had heard that the spires were open to visitors, so I knew we had to visit and see the view from the top of Sagrada Familia.
 I was also keen to take Mr Frugalfirstclass and Miss G on a Sagrada Familia inside visit.
-So has Sagrada Familia changed since I last visited, and what Sagrada Familia tips do I recommend these days?
+So has Sagrada Familia changed since I last visited, and what Sagrada Familia tips do I recommend these days, given it is now one of the most famous landmarks in Spain?

 Sagrada Familia tips for visitors